Belmont 2020 Odds: favorite, post positions, how to watch

 RELATED: What to know about the 2020 Belmont Stakes

 NBC is home to the 152nd Belmont Stakes, providing comprehensive race coverage and analysis live on TV and NBCSports.com before, during and after the main event.
 Coverage runs from 2:45 p.m. to 6 p.m. on NBC, just hours after NBC’s coverage of the final day of the Royal Ascot in England.
-See the broadcast schedule here.
+Stream the 2020 Belmont Stakes here.

 Below are the post positions and Belmont 2020 odds as of June 17: